4.02 Student Records (Transcripts) Policy

 As designated limited-use directory data, this information will not be provided to external parties not affiliated with the college.
-Use and disclosure of this information shall be limited to (a) publication on websites hosted by, on behalf of, or for the benefit of the college, including social media sites; (b) publication in print, broadcast, digital and/or other media for purposes including but not limited to college marketing, public relations, outreach, and press releases; at college events including but not limited to college fairs and open houses, student organization activities, campus atmosphere, etc. (c) college officials who have access, consistent with FERPA, to such information and only in conjunction with a legitimate educational interest; and (d) external parties affiliated or associated with the college, including official third party vendors, and partner institutions and organizations.
-Students who choose to opt-out must notify, in writing, the Dean of Admissions, Records, Registration, and Graduation by the third week of the term that such limited-directory information is not to be used.
+Use and disclosure of this information shall be limited to (a) publication on websites hosted by, on behalf of, or for the benefit of the college, including social media sites; (b) publication in print, broadcast, digital, and/or other media for purposes, including, but not limited to, college marketing, public relations, outreach, and press releases; at college events, including, but not limited to, college fairs and open houses, student organization activities, campus atmosphere, etc. (c) college officials who have access, consistent with FERPA, to such information and only in conjunction with a legitimate educational interest; and (d) external parties affiliated or associated with the college, including official third party vendors, and partner institutions and organizations.
+Students who choose to opt-out must notify, in writing, the Senior Registrar by the third week of the term that such limited-directory information is not to be used.

-Any release of student information for public use or use by the media except that designated above (Part C. 3, 4.) must have prior written approval by the students involved.
+Any release of student information for public use or use by the media except that designated in Part C. 3, 4 must have prior written approval by the students involved.

 5. Disclosure to Government Agencies

 Properly identified and authorized representatives of or bona fide written requests from the Comptroller General of the United States; an administrative head of a federal health, education, or human services agency; or state educational authorities may have access to student or other records which may be necessary in connection with the audit and evaluation of federal or state-supported educational programs or in connection with the enforcement of the federal or legal requirements which relate to such programs.
-Routine requests for student data from such agencies as OEO, research agencies, and state reporting agencies may be honored without prior approval of the student only in formats where students are not identified.
+Routine requests for student data from such agencies as the Office of Economic Opportunity (OEO), research agencies, and state reporting agencies may be honored without prior approval of the student only in formats where students are not identified.

 6. Faculty and administrative officers of the College who demonstrate a legitimate educational need will be permitted to look at the official student file for a particular student.